jerry-sky/personal-notebook/web-dev/angular-notes.md

    ]
    ```

+---

 ## NgModel input element inside ngFor

 Nested `ngModel` input element inside `ngFor` need to refer to a value inside an `Object`.
 If it isn't wrapped in an `Object` Angular won't compile the app for some odd reason.

+---

 ## `Router` vs. `Location`

 When using Angular navigation use the `Router`'s `navigate` function.
-The `Location`'s `go` function is meant to interact with URL, not navigate in application routes.
+The `Location`’s `go` function is meant to interact with URL, not to navigate in application routes.

 [Source](https://stackoverflow.com/a/42858854/4249875)

+---

 ## Ending an `Observable`

 To complete the `Observable` use `return of()`.
-It will stop propagating any further notifications as `of` with no arguments will complete right away and not emit any notifications.
+It will stop propagating any further notifications as `of` with no
+arguments will complete right away and not emit any notifications.

+---

 ## Upload progress